 ‘Democracy prevailed’: Biden aims to unify divided nation

+A candidate needs to win 270 electoral votes to clinch the presidency.

+The fact that Biden had to even give such a speech shortly after electors voted to make him the president — a usually routine and even mundane step — shows how extraordinary the post-election period has been, with Trump trying to thwart Biden at every turn.

-He will also pledged to be “a president for all Americans” who will “work just as hard for those of you who didn’t vote for me, as I will for those who did.”
+Despite that, Biden struck a familiar theme of his presidential campaign, pledging to be “a president for all Americans” who will “work just as hard for those of you who didn’t vote for me as I will for those who did.”

+“Now it is time to turn the page as we’ve done throughout our history,” he said.
+“To unite.
+To heal.”

+He said that was the only way the country could overcome the worst health crisis in more than a century, saying that in the face of the pandemic, “we need to work together, give each other a chance and lower the temperature.”

 And after losing dozens of legal challenges on the state and federal level, Trump is expected to push forward with new litigation this week.
 Trump attorney Rudy Giuliani says he expects five more lawsuits at the state level.